Quickstart Tutorial

 A 'team' or a 'group' are the same thing.
 In the web app we talk about 'teams', but in the API schema it's a group.

-Contact support to request an Api Key.
+Contact support for an API Key.
 Tell us your use-case, experience in API development, and some details so we can confirm you are real (e.g. details of where you work).

 API settings

-Once you are verified go to API settings.
+Once you are verified go to the API Dashboard.
 Generate your API credentials in the Config section.

 Take a moment to review this section: